 Skills and Knowledge

-Do you need new skillsets or additional knowledge in your chosen field?
+Do you need new skill sets or additional knowledge in your chosen field?
+Are you required to polish up your language skills to enhance communication?
 If the answer is yes, then this is where you should make further adjustments where your lifestyle is a concern.

 This means spending less time with your family as you work your way through the transition.
 Every new endeavor is a learning curve.
 Stay motivated and always remind yourself why you needed this career change in the first place.